MegaRockLabs/cw-extra/packages/cw84/README.md

 `cw84` requires all the compatible contracts have all the query variants imposed by `cw82`, namely:
 - CanExecute: Verifies if a CosmosMsg can be executed by the specified sender, inherited from cw1 and cw81.
+- CanExecuteNative: Verifies if a CosmosMsg can be executed natively (injected by macros when arguments are provided).
 - ValidSignature: Validates a single signature against provided data and an optional payload, inherited from cw81.
 - ValidSignatures: Validates multiple signatures against a list of data and an optional payload, available with the multi feature, also from cw81.